About the Driving Test

 You need to show you can drive competently and safely in all kinds of driving situations.

-You'll be asked to do one of the three reversing manoeuvres you've practised with your instructor, and possibly make an emergency stop.
-You may be asked to follow directions from a sat nav.
+You'll be asked to do one of the 4 reversing manoeuvres you've practised with your instructor, and possibly make an emergency stop.

-You'll also answer two vehicle safety check questions, one 'show me' and one 'tell me'.
-Download the questions below to practice them!
+You'll also answer two vehicle safety check questions, one 'show me' question carried out whilst driving and one 'tell me'. question carried out at the test centre.

 To pass, you will have to complete the test with no serious faults, and you must have 15 or fewer minor errors.